xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 When the history contains an interaction with a document which has multiple snippets, it will be processed similar to registering an interaction with each snippet of that document.

-`exclude_seen` always refers to whole documents.
+The field `exclude_seen` always refers to whole documents.
 In the example above, even if there were a snippet with id `{ "document_id": "valid_doc_id1", "sub_id": 30 }` it would exclude the whole document `"valid_doc_id1"` no matter how many snippets it has.

-Please be aware that using semantic search based on a document id of a document with multiple snippets has some technical limitations.
-Mainly instead of searching based on the document as a whole it might search based on a single snippet of the document.
-This will change in the future but until then we recommend to always use the snippet id for now.
+Please be aware that using semantic search based on a document id of a document with multiple snippets has some limitations.
+Mainly, instead of searching based on the document as a whole, it searches based on a single snippet of the document.
+For this reason, we recommend to always use the snippet id for now.

 ## Personalization